POWER FLOATS & SPONGES

 Can a power float completely replace manual finishing?

 On large uninterrupted panels, mechanical floating produces a more consistent result than hand trowelling and covers the area fast enough to maintain a wet edge in UK conditions.
-Manual sponge floats remain the better tool for reveals, narrow spandrels and intricate architectural detailing where the 390 mm disc cannot access cleanly.
+Manual sponge floats remain the better tool for reveals, narrow spandrels, and intricate architectural detailing where the 390 mm disc cannot access cleanly.
 Most professional teams use both methods on every project — the machine for field areas, hand sponges for the detail zones.

 What dust and PPE considerations apply to the abrasive discs?